Slightly bitter and refreshingly sweet, the Aperol Spritz brings back memories of hot, summer days by the sea.

-Now that we’ve covered the “spritz” part of the cocktail, let’s delve into the other part: the Aperol.
-Aperol is a slightly bitter liqueur that mixes gentian and cinchona flowers along with rhubarb, citrus, and other ingredients.
-It’s an aperitif, which means that it’s intended to be consumed before meals to awaken one’s appetite.
-It was invented by the Barbieri brothers at the turn of the 20th century when they inherited their father’s liquor company.
-Apparently, they experimented for seven years before getting the flavor they wanted.
-Though it has long been a popular drink in the Veneto region of Italy, it only really got a foothold in North American markets when Campari took over Aperol in the early 2000s.
-With the strength of such a large company behind it, Aperol got the push it needed; it’s now a popular cocktail among those who frequent patios on hot summer days.
+Aperol is a slightly bitter liqueur that mixes gentian root and cinchona bark along with rhubarb, citrus, and other ingredients.
+It’s an aperitif, meant to be had before meals to stimulate the appetite.
+It was invented by the Barbieri brothers in 1919 when they inherited their father’s liquor company.
+Though it has long been a popular drink in the Veneto region of Italy, it only really began to make its mark in North America after Campari took over the company in the early 2000s.
+I’ve been finding it at all of my local grocery stores without a problem, so it should be easy enough for anyone to find a bottle.

 Ingredients